somoye123/Enumerables-Ruby/README.md

 # Project Name

 Implementation of Ruby’s enumerable methods.
+This project was built to further solidify our knowledge of Ruby.
+It helps to understand how the common funtions used in the Ruby, functions internally.
+The project invovled the use of #loop, #yield, #call, #conditionals to build upon ruby built-in enumerable method.

 ![screenshot](./screenshot.png)

-The project invovled the use of loop, yield, conditionals to build upon ruby built-in enumerable method.

 ## Built With